neon97/Adopt-Animals-Design-Flutter/README.md

 # Adopt Animals UI Design on Flutter

-Adopt Animal Design in Flutter in such a way that its reponsive for every mobile app running on Android / iOS As flutter is a framework that can work on Android/iOS/Web/Windows/MacOS etc...  currently on Fuchsia too...
+Adopt Animal Design in Flutter in such a way that its reponsive for every mobile app running on Android / iOS As flutter is a framework that can work on Android / iOS / Web / Windows / MacOS etc...  currently on Fuchsia too...

 Adopt Animal is App UI that can help to adopt animlas from app working both on Android / iOS..
 Which can help people to look for animals adoption provided by the nearby adoption centres...